Get over 50% off our best selling courses with code THANKFUL24!

 Children have wildly variable appetites, especially since their body is growing.
 Some days they want all the food in the world; other days they hardly eat.
 This is normal, especially in toddlers and preschoolers.
 Annoying?
 Yes, but normal nonetheless.
 Just like ourselves, we can’t expect our kids to finish their plates.
 Many of us leave food behind too, especially when we’re closely listening to our fullness cues.
 When we eat, cleaning the plate shouldn’t be the goal – eating until we’re satisfied and nourished is what really matters, independent of quantity of food.

-We worry about wasting food for good reason.
+When our kids don't eat all the food in their lunch or on their plate, we worry about food waste.
+This is for a good reason.
 We hate throwing away food that could have been eaten and enjoyed by someone else.
-Yes, so many people don’t have access to enough food.
+So many people don’t have access to enough food.
 Minimizing wasted food is definitely important when possible.

 However, teaching your child to overeat or making yourself eat something your body doesn’t need in order to “avoid waste” is even more wasteful than throwing away uneaten food.
-It can make food a struggle for life.
+It can make eating a long-term struggle, which requires a lot of excess mental energy to address.

-Eating too much food for your body does not put food on the plate who doesn’t have enough food to eat.
+Eating too much food for your body does not put food on the plate of someone who doesn’t have enough food to eat.

 As one of our wonderful followers and longtime Feeding Littles clients Angie put it: “Yes, food waste sucks, but a poor relationship with food sucks even more.”